 We are a visual content consultancy that works with clients from across the heritage, trade and commercial sectors of the image industry to help them manage their collections and enable their content to be visible, profitable, and easily accessible to diverse markets and audiences.

-We help our clients achieve their goals, whether in the form of making internal access and archives more efficient, or enabling and enhancing licensing to diverse markets – academia, education, internal, corporate, broadcasters, publishers, advertising, and the general public.
+We help our clients achieve their goals, whether in the form of making internal access to archives more efficient, or enabling and enhancing licensing of collections to academia, education, internal, corporate, broadcasters, publishers, advertising, and the general public.
 Our clients include Oxford University, Historic England, ArtUK, Museum of English Rural Life, Reading University, National Farmers’ Union, and Osprey Publishing Group.

 As experienced networkers with far-reaching connections in the industry, we work with image libraries in both the commercial and heritage sectors to market their collections, enlarge their client-bases, broaden their distribution networks through global partnerships and alliances, and boost their brand awareness.
-We also provide sponsorship services, and are currently the Sponsorship Manager of the American Digital Media Licensing Association (DMLA).
+We also provide sponsorship services using our wide-ranging connections world-wide, and are currently the Sponsorship Manager of the American Digital Media Licensing Association (DMLA).

 As experienced practitioners of copyright, we run Training sessions in the UK with organisations such as Collections Trust and ACE, and abroad as far afield as Beijing; and we research projects for books, magazines and films.